Alexandria in Susiana or Charax: city at the head of the Persian Gulf. modern Khayaber.

 Trade continued to be important and it is probably no coincidence that the most famous Characenian, a man named Isidore, was the author of a treatise on the trade routes in the Parthian Empire, the Mansiones Parthicae.
 The inhabitants of Palmyra had a permanent trading station in Characene and many inscriptions mention ungoing caravan trade.

-The city has been identified near the Hayabir hill near Al-Qurna (in Iraq).
+Charax has been identified near the Khayaber hill near Al-Qurna (in Iraq).
 Surface finds date back to the Sasanian and early Islamic age but excavations have not yet taken place.

 Monika Schuol, Die Charakene: Ein mesopotamisches Königreich in hellenistisch-parthischer Zeit (Stuttgart 2000)